dodie/scott/readme.md

 Using Scott as an instrumentation library
 -----------------------------------------
 Scott's instrumentation module can be invoked programmatically with fine-tuned instrumentation rules so you can build your own solution on top of Scott.
-For more information, check the [user guide](https://github.com/dodie/scott/blob/master/docs/scott_as_a_library.md).
+For more information, check the [user guide](https://github.com/dodie/scott/blob/master/docs/scott_as_a_library.md), and for an actual example, see [GhostWriter](https://github.com/GoodGrind/ghostwriter).

 Changelog